Colorado’s #1 Education Trust Attorney, Michael Bailey

 Download This Checklist

-Who Is The Best Fit For A Special Needs Trust?
+Who Is The Best Fit For An Educational Trust?

 A trust is an arrangement whereby property or assets are placed into a legal entity called a trust, so that property and assets can be held and used for the benefit of a person called a beneficiary.
 A personal, called a “trustee,” controls property in a Trust.